Account settings and security

 *March 9th, 2023*

-Our landing page received a small makeover, a new marketing-oriented page has been created to present the Phare Uptime product with more details.
+The landing page received a small makeover.
+A new marketing-oriented page has been created to present the Phare Uptime product with more details.

 Go check out the new [Phare Uptime landing page](https://phare.io/products/uptime).